 While some may question whether Yerevan is even in Europe, the Armenian capital is doing its best to make the rest of the continent wake up to its remarkable history and heritage.
 At 2,800 years old, it just pre-dates Rome.
 You can get a feel for its age at the Erebuni Fortress while the Blue Mosque and the The National Art Gallery also offer an eye into life before its more difficult recent past under Soviet rule and then long-serving Prime Minister Serzh Sargsyan.

 However there is now a real sense that Armenia is reinventing itself and could be heading into a new golden age which makes it all the more enticing a place to visit.
 Under new leadership following the peaceful Velvet Revolution, Armenia is changing and if you want a slice of history without the hordes of tourists, head to Yerevan.
 Travelling to nearby Georgia, one of our top ten 2019 backpacking destinations, is also an easy option if you’re looking for a longer trip.

-Spaniards have been travelling to and spending their summer vacations in Cadiz, one best beach towns in Spain, for many a decade but it is slightly curiously overlooked by foreigners who tend to head to other parts of the sunny Spanish coastline.
+Spaniards have been travelling to and spending their summer vacations in Cadiz, one best beach towns in Spain, for many a decade but it is slightly curiously overlooked by foreigners who tend to head to other regions.
 However in terms of a city beach, you will do well to find any better in Europe than the Playa De La Cortadura and its 4km of long golden sands and dunes.
 The city is also famous for its humorous carnival celebrations each Spring.

 Its appeal doesn’t end there as Cadiz, which was founded by Phoenician sailors around 1000 BC, is widely regarded as the oldest continually inhabited city in Western Europe.
 The ancient central area is full of narrow alleys and sprawling plazas with a range of eating and drinking options, making Cadiz a must-visit for anyone in the South of Spain.